jock-dalby/jQueryCodecademy/README.md

 $('target').after('<tag>To add</tag>');
 ```

 Where 'target' is the element after which you want to add something and the bit between <tag>s is the HTML element you want to add.
-You can add <h1>s, <div>s, or any other valid HTML you like.
+You can add h1s, divs, or any other valid HTML you like.

 Moving elements around in the DOM is a snap—all we need to do is use the jQuery functions we just learned on existing elements instead of creating new ones.